nikosp17/browser_utilities/README.md

 # browser_utilities
-A repo for my favorite custom utilities
+A repo for my favorite custom utilities for the browser.